 Did you know that the terms overbite and overjet are frequently used interchangeably but are not interchangeable?
-Our dentists in British Columbia and Alberta explain the differences and how Invisalign Clear Aligners can help with either problem.
+Our dentists in British Columbia explain the differences and how Invisalign Clear Aligners can help with either problem.

 What are overbites and overjets?

 Overbites and overjets are two of the most common orthodontic issues.
 Though the terms are often used interchangeably, there are distinct differences between these two conditions.

 An overbite, also known as a deep bite, occurs when one-third of the lower incisors are covered by the upper front teeth while your jaw is closed.
 The vertical nature of this problem distinguishes it from a horizontal overjet.